 A Preterist Commentary on Deuteronomy 28:63: “You will be Uprooted from the Land You are Entering to Possess.”

 Verse 63 states, “You will be uprooted from the land you are entering to possess.”
-Though thousands of Jews were killed and exiled during the Jewish War in the first century A.D., the ultimate fulfillment of this verse points to the aftermath of the second Jewish revolt.
+Though thousands of Jews were killed and exiled during the Jewish War in the first century A.D., this verse appears to have been ultimately fulfilled in the aftermath of the second Jewish revolt.
 During which, Hadrian ordered the exile of all remaining Jews in Judea in the second century A.D.
-Any ethnic Jew bold enough to attempt to enter Jerusalem after this expulsion was executed.
-Of the seventy-five known Jewish settlements in Judea after the fall of Bar Kokhba’s last fortress, Bethar, there is no evidence that Jewish people continued to live in even one of them.
+Any ethnic Jew bold enough to attempt to enter Jerusalem after this expulsion was executed.30 Of the seventy-five known Jewish settlements in Judea after the fall of Bar Kokhba’s last fortress, Bethar, there is no evidence that Jewish people continued to live in even one of them.
 Some Jewish villages, however, did cling to the fringes of the Judean hills in the Jordan valley, on the desert edge to the south, and on the western coastal plain.
-Judea was then resettled with Syrians and Arabs.
-The two hundred years after the expulsion of the Jews were the most peaceful years in all of Jerusalem’s history.
-During this time, the Gentile Christian population increased until “by the end of the fourth century, with Jews still barred except for one day a year, Jerusalem became an exclusively Christian city, the only one in the country.”
+Judea was then resettled with Syrians and Arabs.31 The two hundred years after the expulsion of the Jews were the most peaceful years in all of Jerusalem’s history.32 During this time, the Gentile Christian population increased until “by the end of the fourth century, with Jews still barred except for one day a year, Jerusalem became an exclusively Christian city, the only one in the country.”33

 65 Among those nations you will find no repose, no resting place for the sole of your foot.
 There the Lord will give you an anxious mind, eyes weary with longing, and a despairing heart.
 66 You will live in constant suspense, filled with dread both night and day, never sure of your life.
 67 In the morning you will say, “If only it were evening!” and in the evening, “If only it were morning!”—because of the terror that will fill your hearts and the sights that your eyes will see.